materialsproject/fireworks/docs/firetask_tutorial.rst

 You should see two files written out to the system, ``inputs.txt`` and ``words.txt``, confirming that you successfully ran the first two steps of your job!
 You can also navigate to your home directory and look for ``words.txt`` to make sure the third step also got completed correctly.

 This combination of writing a file, executing a command, and perhaps moving the results could be used in many situations.
 For example, you could use ``TemplateWriterTask`` to write a templated queue script, and then use the ``ScriptTask`` to submit it (e.g., via the *qsub* command). (note, however, that FireWorks provides more powerful methods to :doc:`submit jobs through queues </queue_tutorial>`).
+Or, you could use the ``TemplateWriterTask`` to write an input file, the ``ScriptTask`` to execute a code that can read that input file, and finally the ``FileTransferTask`` to move the results somewhere.

 .. note:: The only way to communicate information between FireTasks within the same FireWork is by writing and reading files, such as in our example.
 If you want to perform more complicated information transfer, you might consider :doc:`defining a workflow <workflow_tutorial>` that connects FireWorks instead.
 You can pass information easily between different FireWorks in a Workflow through the *FWAction* object, but not between FireTasks within the same FireWork (:ref:`wfmodel-label`).